MainulDip/JavaEveryday/java-lang-basic-103.md

 ```

 ### Method reference in java:
-When a function/method accepts another function or lambda, a method reference can be injected if both parameter type is same.
+When a function/method accepts another function or lambda, a method reference can be injected if both parameter type is same

 ```java
 Stream<Number> numberStream = Stream.of(1,2L);